 With holiday delivery deadlines quickly approaching and online orders continuing to pour in, courier services are facing increasing pressure from anxious consumers.
 This rise in shipping demand has made Amazon, USPS, UPS, and FedEx targets of increasing impersonation attacks aimed at their unsuspecting customers.
 In this attack, attackers impersonate a USPS package tracking page to steal credit card credentials.

 Platform: Office 365

 Payload: Malicious Link

-In addition, the email includes a sense of urgency and states that payment confirmation must be made within 3 days, or else it will expire and their package will not be delivered.
-Additionally, this attack was timed strategically before the holidays, motivating the recipient to act quickly so they receive their important packages in time.
+In addition, the email includes a sense of urgency and states that payment confirmation must be made within three days, or else it will expire and their package will not be delivered.
+Timed strategically before the holidays, the point is to motivate the recipient to act quickly so they receive their important packages in time.
 It also aligns to a time when consumers are expecting an increase in packages and are receiving delivery notification emails.

-Trend: Many shipping companies have reported an increase in email impersonation scams characterized by these fake delivery notifications.
+Shipping companies worldwide have reported an increase in email impersonation scams characterized by these fake delivery notifications.
 According to data from Check Point Software Technologies, November saw a 440% increase globally in shipping phishing emails compared to October.
 We expect this trend to continue to spike even more in December and throughout the duration of the holiday season.